If you love cooking Asian food, you must have a bottle of Teriyaki sauce in your pantry.

 - No MSG

-- Due to the thin texture, it doesn’t stick to meat or vegetables easily
+- Due to its thin texture, it doesn’t stick to meat or vegetables easily

 - Contains high fructose corn syrup